LearnOnDemandSystems/docs/lod/publish-lab-series.md

   * [Launch Lab Profiles and Set Development Status](#launch-lab-profiles-and-set-development-status)
   * [Publishing the Lab Series to Production](#publishing-the-lab-series-to-production)

-> **Need Clarification**
-> If a course has been updated in Development and the requirement is for the updated course to replace the previous production version of a course, please refer to the [Lab Profile Inheritance documentation](lab-profile-inheritance.md).
+>[!knowledge] If a Lab Profile in production is linked to a course and the course needs to be updated with content from a Lab Profile that is in development, it is recommended to use Lab Profile Inheritance, so that the course will not need to be recreated.
+For more information, please read our [Lab Profile Inheritance documentation](lab-profile-inheritance.md).
->
->request the Parent/child document which discusses how the updated profile is published to production and then linked to the existing Lab Profile, so the Lab Profile ID stays the same and there is no need for modification within a customer’s LMS.

 ## Saving a New Lab Series